-Cribbage is sitting on the receiving room cot.
-The DOCTOR is standing in front of him.
+Cribbage sits on the receiving room cot.
+The DOCTOR stands in front of him.

 I just don't want anything that will interfere with my monomania.
 It's what makes me who I am.

 Oh, there are some drugs that will do just that, but I usually refer a patient to a specialist before I prescribe any of those.